 Continue along the woodland ride for a few minutes until you come to a junction with a sharp left-hand fork.
-Take this turning and leave the St Dominica trail for a gradual uphill path back on yourself.
+Take this turning and leave the St Dominica Trail for a gradual uphill path.
 Continue along this path until you reach a wooden fence and gate.
-Walk through the gate to emerge from Bohetherick Wood onto a meadow with fabulous views across the Tamar.
+Walk through the gate to emerge from Bohetherick Wood into a meadow with fabulous views across the Tamar.

-Follow the along the top of the meadow.
-In summer the grass is alive with meadow brown butterflies and bees.
+Follow the path along the top of the meadow.
+In summer, the grass is alive with meadow brown butterflies and bees.
 The hedge on your right is a wonderful nectar source for insects and contains a mixture of trees, such as, hazel, dog rose and sycamore.

-After about 20m, you will come to a metal gate which takes you down to shady path back to the lane.
-You will emerge beside a grand, Victorian cottage called Bohetherick Lodge, a grade II listed building.
-Turn right and, taking care on the lane, continue uphill into the village of Bohetherick.
+After about 20m, you will come to a metal gate which opens onto a shady path that leads back to the lane.
+You will emerge beside a grand, Victorian cottage called Bohetherick Lodge, a Grade II-listed building.
+Turn right and taking care on the lane, continue uphill into the village of Bohetherick.

 As you approach the bottom of the hill, look for the gap in the hedges where another stile will take you onto a narrow path between hazel trees.
 Follow this path over a small stream down to the lane.
-Take care as this path is uneven and can become muddy and slippery in wet weather.
+Take care as the ground here is uneven and can become muddy and slippery in wet weather.

 Eventually this path leads to a wooden footbridge over the stream.
 Cross the bridge, turn left and follow the path until you come to a kissing gate.
 Head through the kissing gate and then take the narrow track to your right, walking uphill between the two hedges.

 Follow this path until it ends at the top of the hill beside a large oak tree.
-Take a moment to catch your breath and soak in the views across the Burcombe valley.
+Take a moment to catch your breath and soak in the views across the Burcombe Valley.
 On a clear day you can just about make out the Tamar Bridge to the east.
-Then join the lane and turn left, continuing along St Dominica trail into the village of Burraton.
+Rejoin the lane and turn left, continuing along the St Dominica Trail into the village of Burraton.

-Follow this lane through the village until you come to a crossroads.
+Follow the lane through the village until you come to a crossroads.
 Cross the road and walk up the lane directly opposite.
 This takes you uphill past a large grey house on your right and then a row of bungalows on your left.
-When you reach the next junction, turn right and walk down the lane between fields on your right and a row of houses on your left.
+When you reach the next junction, turn right and walk down the lane, keeping the fields on your right and a row of houses on your left.

 Follow this lane until another track emerges on your right beside a group of large oak trees.
 Take this path and follow it further downhill where it narrows and eventually re-enters Bohetherick Woods.
 Take care as this path is uneven and can become slippery in wet weather.

 Follow this path until it splits.
-Take the left fork, leaving the St Dominica trail for a steep path down to Cotehele Mill.
-Take care as this uneven path can be slippy at times.
+Take the left fork, leaving the St Dominica Trail for a steep path down to Cotehele Mill.
+Take care as this uneven path can be slippery at times.